NXP and US DOT to foster smart city developments in urban infrastructure and municipal services

 About NXP Semiconductors

 NXP Semiconductors N.V.
 (NASDAQ:NXPI) enables secure connections and infrastructure for a smarter world, advancing solutions that make lives easier, better and safer.
-As the world leader in secure connectivity solutions for embedded applications, NXP is driving innovation in the secure connected vehicle, end-to-end security & privacy and smart connected solutions markets.
+As the world leader in secure connectivity solutions for embedded applications, NXP is driving innovation in the secure connected vehicle, end-to-end security and privacy, and smart connected solutions markets.
 Built on more than 60 years of combined experience and expertise, the company has 45,000 employees in more than 35 countries and posted revenue of $6.1 billion in 2015.
 Find out more at www.nxp.com.

 NXP, the NXP logo and MIFARE are trademarks of NXP B.V.
 All other product or service names are the property of their respective owners.
 All rights reserved. © 2016 NXP B.V.